batishchev-ya/test-task-outside-digital/README.md

-# Test Task for Digital Outside
+# Educational project implementing basic CRUD operations

-This is test project implemeting basic CRUD operations for three tables: Users, Tags, Usertags using Node.js and PostgreSQL with authentication and authorization.
+This is educational project implemeting basic CRUD operations for three tables: Users, Tags, Usertags using Node.js and PostgreSQL with authentication and authorization.

 ## Getting start